 2. Convey your distinctive value add, in a way that’s both resume-specific and personal (your values, personal characteristics, traits and a dash of more self-awareness).

-As a coach with Fortuna Admissions, and a former member of the admissions committee at Wharton, Princeton and Johns Hopkins, I’ve honed a framework for approaching distinctive applications that demand applicants think critically and showcase themselves in novel, creative ways.
+As a Fortuna Admissions coach and a former member of the admissions committee at Wharton, Princeton and Johns Hopkins, I’ve honed a framework for approaching distinctive applications that demand applicants think critically and showcase themselves in novel, creative ways.
 I’ve applied this methodology to the MIT Sloan application and my efforts supporting many successful candidates to the program.
 You’ll find my approach on what works in the following MIT Sloan application tips – think of this as a free consulting session to increase your chances at success.

 First, begin by breaking down the less strategic portions of the application: